pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

-# Config upgrade from 1.5 to 1.6
+# Config upgrade from version 1.5 to 1.6.0

 This is the initial instruction for upgrade Pryv.io system from 1.5 to 1.6.
 If you have earlier version, please first update to Pryv.io 1.5.